Skip to Content

 More Efficient

 Any water heater that uses a tank is less efficient, not only in an RV but anywhere.
-In order to give you hot water on demand, the tank needs to constantly be heating to have that hot water ready when you ask for it.
+To give you hot water on demand, the tank needs to constantly heat water so it’s ready when you ask for it.
 That’s inefficiency at its worst.

 Never Run Out of Hot Water